ncan33/STIF-2019/README.md

 * Using a storage means different than the Arduino IDE serial monitor to collect data

 ## Creative Commons License
-This device was designed, manufactured, and assembled by Nejat Can.
+This device was designed, protoyped, fabricated, and assembled by Nejat Can.
 It is licensed under [CC Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), so any research lab is allowed to use this repository to manufacture their own surgical force gauge.